denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 EBS_STACK_ID=$(aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name $EBS_STACK_NAME --template-body file://$EBS_TEMPLATE_PATH --parameters $PARAMS --output text)
 ```

-When the stack is successfully created, it returns the Stack ID, which is then be stored in the `EBS_STACK_ID` variable.
+When the stack is successfully created, it returns the `Stack ID`, which is then be stored in the `EBS_STACK_ID` variable.
 The code below checks whether the stack creation command succeeded.
 If not, the script will trhow an exit code and stop execution.

 ```